-Beyonce will reportedly make crew have 'MeToo' checks ahead of 'Renaissance' world tour
+Beyoncé will reportedly make crew have 'MeToo' checks ahead of 'Renaissance' world tour

-Beyonce will reportedly have members of her crew undergo ‘MeToo’ checks ahead of an as-yet unannounced world tour.
+Beyoncé will reportedly have members of her crew undergo ‘MeToo’ checks ahead of an as-yet unannounced world tour.

 Her dancers, band and crew are set to have background checks in advance of the tour kicking off in a bid to “make the tour a safe and friendly work environment”, according to The Sun, and to prevent instances of sexual misconduct.